arco-design/arco-design/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Test suite passes (`npm run test`)
 - [ ] Provide changelog for relevant changes (e.g. bug fixes and new features) if applicable.
-- [ ] Changes are submitted to the appropriate branch (e.g. features should be submitted to `feature` branch and others should be submitted to `master` branch)
+- [ ] Changes are submitted to the appropriate branch (e.g. features should be submitted to `feature` branch and others should be submitted to `main` branch)

 ## Other information